nicholas-long/zkvr/zet/20231004044241/README.md

 # script to strip and scrape all URLs out of text

 - concept of `script to strip all URLs out of text`
+- used in zkvr for the copy functionality to find things to copy off of the markdown

 ```bash
 zcat /home/parallels/vulnerable-github-data/grepgithub.gz | url-scrape